My husband liked this quilt so much he took it to use in his big truck sleeper.

-So you should in thin instance have at least 12 rows of denim on one side and alternating red and blue material on the bottom with all seams showing on the denim side.
+So you should in this instance have at least 12 rows of denim on one side and alternating red and blue material on the bottom with all seams showing on the denim side.

-Once all the rows are sewed you may want to press open all seams to make it easier to sew the rows together.
+Once all the rows are sewn you may want to press open all seams to make it easier to sew the rows together.

-Once all the rows are sewed you should have 12 rows.
+Once all the rows are sewn you should have 12 rows.
 Now you can sew all the rows together.

-This is a very forgiving quilt so if it is off a smidgen it won't matter to much but you do want to keep all the rows matching up as much as possible, so you don't have one row longer than the other.
+This is a very forgiving quilt, so if it is off a smidgen, it won't matter too much.
+However, you do want to keep all the rows matching up as much as possible so you don't have one row longer than the other.

-Once all rows are sewed together you should now have a quilt that is the complete size.
+Once all rows are sewn together you should now have a quilt that is the complete size.